Breast cancer can cause a number of signs and symptoms.

 On its own, pain in your breasts is not usually a sign of breast cancer.
-But look out for pain that’s there all or most of the time.
+But look out for pain in your breast or armpit that’s there all or almost all the time.

 How to check your breasts

-- Touch your breasts: can you feel anything unusual?
+- Touch your breasts: can you feel anything new or unusual?

-- Look for changes: does anything look different?
+- Look for changes: does anything look different to you?